8 Basis of Regulations

 8.2.3.3 Drinking Water, Groundwater, Soil, and Remediation Programs

-Several states have developed standards and guidance values for PFAS in drinking water, groundwater, and soil (see the ITRC PFAS Water and Soil Regulatory and Guidance Values Table Excel File, on the fact sheets page).
+Several states have developed standards and guidance values for PFAS in drinking water, groundwater, and soil (see the Water and Soil Regulatory and Guidance Values Table Excel file).
 Some states adopted (by default) the USEPA LHAs published in either 2016 or 2022, while others adopted values developed via a risk assessment process, regulatory process, or legislative action.
-Some others use the LHA concentrations as advisory, nonregulated levels to guide the interpretation of detections.
+Some others use the LHA concentrations as advisory, nonregulated levels to guide the interpretation of PFAS detections.
 The May 2022 RSL table lists screening values for soil and tap water for six PFAS.
 Section 9 provides more information on site-specific risk assessment for PFAS.

 8.2.3.4 Surface Water Discharge and Permitting

 National Pollutant Discharge Elimination System (NPDES) permits use a standard process for developing effluent limits for pollutants.
 Effluent and receiving water limitations for PFAS would be established in the same manner as other pollutants.
-Michigan is currently the only state with PFOA and PFOS discharge standards.
-The Michigan Department of Environmental Quality Rule 57 Water Quality Values can be found on their web page (MI EGLE 2019).
+A number of states have established surface water quality standards for PFAS.
+More information on surface water effects can be found in Section 16.

 8.2.3.5 Other State Regulations or Programs

 Finally, some states have issued state regulations or programs related to AFFF.
-For example, New York, Vermont, and Massachusetts have established AFFF take-back programs in an attempt to reduce the potential discharge of PFAS associated with AFFF into the environment.
-Other states (for example, New Hampshire) are in the process of developing an AFFF take-back programs.
+For example, some states have established AFFF take-back programs to reduce the potential discharge of PFAS associated with AFFF into the environment.
+Other states are in the process of developing an AFFF take-back program.
 See Section 3 for a more detailed discussion on AFFF and related regulations and guidance.
-California has banned the manufacture, sale, and use of PFAS-containing AFFF in most applications, effective January 2022 (see Regulatory Programs Summary table)
+A number of states have banned the manufacture, sale, and use of PFAS-containing AFFF in most applications (see PFAS Regulatory Programs Summary Excel file).

 Human health protection is the primary focus of the PFAS regulations, guidance, and advisories developed to date.
-Internationally, including in the United States, the nonpolymer PFAS have been the regulatory focus, primarily nonpolymer long-chain PFAAs.
-There are a number of draft toxicity evaluations available for different PFAS.
-This is an area of active research.
-Additional information is presented in Section 7.1 and 17.2.
+Internationally, including in the United States, the nonpolymer PFAS have been the regulatory focus.
+Several toxicity evaluations are available for certain PFAS.
+This is an area of active research and regulatory activity.
+Additional information is presented in Sections 7.1 and 17.2.

-As of September 2019, regulatory human health–based guidance values and/or standards have been derived for 16 PFAAs, two polyfluoroalkyl precursors, and one fluorinated ether carboxylate (FECA) by state and/or federal agencies in the United States.
-The values for these nonpolymeric PFAS vary across programs, with differences due to the selection and interpretation of different key toxicity studies, choice of uncertainty factors, and approaches used for animal-to-human extrapolation.
-The choice of exposure assumptions, including the life stage and the percentage of exposure assumed to come from non-drinking water sources, also differs.
-PFOA and PFOS have the vast majority of regulatory guidance and/or standards available, and the key differences in regulatory decisions within the United States for those chemicals can be seen in the ITRC tables posted as an Excel file on the fact sheets page of the basis for PFOA and PFOS values.
-These same key decision points also underlie the differences that exist in the other perfluoroalkyl substance regulatory values, but are not documented in the tables.
-Some examples that describe differences in these toxicity values for PFAAs, including some of the bases of these values, their commonalities are the focus of the remainder of this section.
+Human health–based guidance values and/or regulatory standards have thus far been derived for a number of PFAS, including PFAAs, polyfluoroalkyl precursors, and fluorinated ether carboxylates (FECA) by state and/or federal agencies in the United States.
+The health-based values for these nonpolymeric PFAS vary across programs, with differences due to the selection and interpretation of different key toxicity studies, use of human or animal data as the basis, use of a noncancer reference dose or a cancer slope factor, choice of uncertainty factors when a reference dose is used, and approaches used for animal-to-human extrapolation.
+The choice of exposure assumptions, including the life stage and the percentage of the reference dose assumed to come from non-drinking water sources, also differs.
+Most available guidance values and/or regulatory standards are for PFOA and PFOS, and the key differences in regulatory and guidance decisions within the United States for those chemicals can be seen in the ECOS white paper (ECOS 2024).

 Table 8-2 provides the underlying definition and context for the various federal regulations, standards, and guidance values that may apply to PFAS in the United States.